-Welcome to Part Three of our Web Traffic Blueprint article series, where we show you how to turn your site into an automated traffic generating machine using the WordPress CMS platform.
+Welcome to Part Three of our Website Traffic Blueprint article series, where we show you how to create an automated traffic machine using the WordPress CMS.

-In Part 1 of this series, we explained why using an expertly configured WordPress site is the key to generating automated traffic …
+In Part One of this series, we explained why using an expertly configured WordPress website or blog is the key to generating automated traffic …

-(With an expertly configured WordPress web site, all you have to do is add new content on a regular basis to automatically attract new traffic!)
+(With an expertly configured WordPress site, all you have to do to start generating new traffic is publish new content regularly!)

-In Part 2, we looked at critical setup decisions.
-We explained the best way to start if you don’t have a website yet, how to set things up if you already have a website, and what to do if your existing site was built using WordPress.
+In Part 2, we focused on the setup phase of the traffic automation process.
+We explained the best way to get started if you don’t have a web presence yet, how to set everything up if you already have a website, and what to do if your existing website has been built using WordPress.

-(In Part two we show you how to set up WordPress on your domain)
+(In Part two we show you how to set up a WordPress site on your domain)

-In this section of the series, we discuss the configuration stage of this process.
-We will explain why an expertly configured site is different, and just what kind of work needs to be done to ensure that when all is set up and configured, you can automatically attract traffic whenever you publish new content to your web site.
+In this article, we discuss the configuration stage of the traffic automation process.
+We will show you what makes an expertly configured site different than a professionally configured one, and what type of work is required to ensure that when all is fully set up and configured, you will bring new visitors automatically simply by publishing web content on your site.

-Finding ways to drive more traffic to one’s website is often cited by most business owners as one of the greatest challenges they face online.
-Businesses are becoming ever more competitive worldwide and are looking for any and every advantage they believe will improve their performance and results online.
+Finding ways to drive more traffic to one’s website is often cited by business owners as the greatest challenge they face online.
+With business becoming ever more competitive on a global scale, it’s worth exploring any advantage that can help you increase your own competitiveness online.

-There is a difference between an expertly configured WordPress site and a website that has been professionally set up by an expert website builder but not necessarily configured to take advantage of everything WordPress has to offer.
+There is a significant difference between an expertly configured WordPress site and a website that has been professionally installed and set up by an expert website builder but not necessarily configured to take advantage of everything WordPress has to offer.

-Here is a simple way to describe the differences:
+Here is a simple way to understand the differences:

-With a WordPress site that has been expertly configured you get a professional web presence plus online business marketing automation!
+With a WordPress website that has been expertly configured you get a web presence and online business marketing automation!

-(An expertly configured site gives you a web presence with a built-in automated online business marketing tool!)
+(An expertly configured site gives you a professional web presence with an automated online business marketing system!)

-Not only does it take more work to build and integrate an automated online business marketing process into your website, but also a special type of expert knowledge.
+Not only does a whole lot more labor go into building and integrating an automated online business marketing system into your website, but also a special kind of expertise.

 A True Story (Kind Of) …

-As no one can figure out what’s gone wrong, the plant manager decides to call in an expert to fix the problem.
+As no one can figure out what’s happened, the floor manager decides to call in an expert to fix the problem.

-Soon afterwards, the expert arrives and, without saying a word, heads out directly to the main control box.
-After staring silently at the electronic components for what seems like 5 minutes, the expert then takes out a teeny-weeny hammer and makes a single tap about one inch from the top-right corner of the box.
+The expert arrives shortly afterwards and, without saying a word, immediately heads to the control box.
+After staring at the wires and circuitry for no more than 5 minutes, the expert then takes out a teensy-weensy little hammer and makes a gentle tap near the left corner of the unit.

-The plant manager is overjoyed as he thanks the expert, who leaves just as quickly as he had arrived.
+The manager is relieved as he thanks the expert, who leaves as quickly as he had arrived.

-A couple of days later, the factory manager receives a bill for $5,000.
+A couple of days later, the manager receives a request of payment for services totalling $5,000.

-The next day, an invoice arrives in the manager’s intray.
-Upon opening it, this is what he sees:
+The next day, a bill of payment arrives and is placed in the manager’s in-tray.
+Upon opening the envelope, this is what he sees:

-The number one challenge most businesses face online is driving new traffic to their sites.
+The number one challenge most businesses face online is being able to drive visitors to their sites.

-How much money did the gizmo plant stand to lose when production ground to a halt and no one on the factory floor was able to get things up and running again?
-Did the expert not have the right to get paid fairly for years spent building up the knowledge, skills and expertise that enabled him to assess and repair a very costly problem?
+In the story we’ve just described, how much money did the gizmo plant stand to lose when production ground to a halt and no one in the factory floor was able to fix it?
+Did the expert in our story not have the right to get paid fairly for having invested years developing the knowledge, skills and expertise that enabled him to immediately avert a potentially costly crisis?

-Similarly, if you could have your WP blog fully set up and configured so all you ever had to do is publish new content and search engines, social networks and dozens of other traffic-generating web properties would be immediately notified, how much time and money would you save?
+Similarly, if you could have your site configured so all you have to do is publish new content and Google, Facebook, Twitter, LinkedIn, YouTube and dozens of other traffic-generating online properties would be immediately notified, how much time and money would this save you?

-(How much better would your business be if you could automate the process of attracting new visitors to your website?)
+(How much time and money would you save if you could automate the process of attracting new visitors to your site?)

-Expertly configuring a WordPress site is more than just installing a website and configuring some basic settings.
-It involves knowing where to tap!
+Expertly configuring a WordPress site requires more than adding some pages with content and configuring basic settings.
+It also involves knowing where to tap!
 In other words, knowing things like:

-- Which plugins you need to install to add desired functionalities to your site.
+- Which plugins you need to install to add specific functionalities to your site.

-- Which internal and external settings need to be configured to make sure things function as planned, etc.
+- Which internal and external settings need to be configured to make sure everything will function to plan, etc.

-(Driving web traffic automatically with WordPress is a process that requires expertise)
+(Generating new traffic automatically with WordPress is a process that requires knowledge and expertise)

-Although this part of the WordPress traffic automation system may not seem so technically difficult, it can be quite complicated.
-The reason why is because it’s not as easy as installing and configuring a solution, clicking a button … it’s all of this and so much more.
+Although this stage of the traffic automation system may not seem so technically difficult, it can be quite involved and complicated.
+This is because it’s not as easy as installing and configuring a piece of software, configuring some settings in your admin area … it’s all of this and much more.

-The configuration stage is a complex process that involves your web server, your site, and various external sites and/or online services …
+Expertly configuring your website is a process that involves your web hosting server, your site, and various third-party sites …